mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 {{% alert type="info" %}}

-The debugger can only be used in combination with single instance environments.
+The debugger supports only debugging of single instance environments.
 Multi-instance environents need to be scaled down to one instance first before the debugger can be used.

 {{% /alert %}}